Trump Confidant Roger Stone Indicted On 7 Counts Related To 2016 Election Attack

 Stone was not a formal member of Trump's campaign in 2016 but he spoke often by phone with the then-candidate and other people in Trump's inner circle back then.

-In May, he told NPR that he did not conspire with the Russians who attacked the 2016 election and that he felt he ultimately had nothing to fear from the special counsel — even though he also said he expected to be indicted.
+In May of 2018, he told NPR that he did not conspire with the Russians who attacked the 2016 election and that he felt he ultimately had nothing to fear from the special counsel — even though he also said he expected to be indicted.

 "They're following a fake news narrative, which continues to repeat incorrectly that I had advance knowledge of the content source or exact timing of the WikiLeaks disclosures," Stone told NPR at the time.